Qataris: Bedouins

 The Bedouins, comprising approximately 10% of Qatar's native population, are traditionally nomadic tribes who roamed the vast deserts of the Arabian Peninsula, unconcerned with political boundaries and recognizing only the authority of their tribal sheikhs.
 They did not settle permanently in one location.
 Several Bedouin tribes, such as Al Murrah and Al Ajman, migrated to Qatar from regions in modern Saudi Arabia like Najd and Al Hasa in the late 19th and early 20th centuries, while others like Na'im and Al Manasir made the journey from the Trucial States (modern United Arab Emirates).
 They typically entered Qatar during the winter to graze their camels.
 Notably, the Bani Hajer and Al Kaaban (Al-Qaʽabiyah) are the only Bedouin tribes considered indigenous to Qatar, though they also have branches in regions like Al Hasa and Bahrain.

 During the mid-20th century economic boom, many found work in the oil industry, police, army, and security services.
 The government settled Bedouin families in the 1960s, discouraging the nomadic lifestyle.
 Today, many live in urban areas but return to the desert to stay connected to their roots.
 Despite their small population, Bedouin tradition has a disproportionately outsized role in Qatari culture.
 Many Bedouins see themselves as noble and "pure" Arabs, often looking down on the settled population (Hadar) as influenced by urban and Persian elements.
 Intermarriage between these groups is rare.

 Hadar

 The Hadar community comprises those who inhabit the coastal villages across Qatar, having traditionally engaged primarily in maritime activities.
-This group includes tribes such as Bu Kuwara, Al Muhannadi, Al Mannai, Al Bin Ali, Al Sulaiti, Al Sada, Al Khulaifat, Al Sudan, Al Bu Samait, Al Buainain, Al Kubaisi, and Al Humaidat.
+This group includes tribes such as Bu Kuwara, Al Muhannadi, Al Mannai, Al Bin Ali, Al Sulaiti, Al Sada, Al Khulaifat, Al Sudan, Al Bu Samait, Al Buainain, Al Kubaisi, Al Humaidat, And Al Attiyah.
 These tribes often monopolized specific coastal areas or neighborhoods, which are still known by their tribal names today, such as the As Salatah and Al Khulaifat districts of old Doha.
 The Hadar's economic life heavily depended on the sea, influencing their cultural and social structures.